HomeDiscussion Meeting12 & 12 MeetingEarly Sobriety MeetingCoffee PotPass The HatArchivesAA Links

 REGISTRATION

-Anyone is able to read at StayingCyber but posting requires registration.
-At the top right of the forum page is the “Register” link.
+Anyone is able to read at Staying Cyber but posting requires registration.
+The “Registration” link is at the top right of the forum page:

 The only information required for registration is a name and a valid e-mail address.
-Please take extra care when filling out the email address because this must be done correctly for the registration process to work properly.
+Please take extra care when filling out the email address as this must be done correctly for the registration process to work properly.

 If you or your Internet Service Provider use a spam filter please make sure that your settings allow mail from the domain stayingcyber.org.
-Please do this before you register as the activation e-mail normally takes only a few moments to reach you.
+Please do this before you register as the activation e-mail normally takes only a few moments to reach you.The email reply is automatic and under normal circumstances takes no more than 30 minutes.
+If you don’t receive the email within that time, please email the techs at tech@stayingcyber.org.

 TOP